 A breakdown of each term is shown below:

 This term is an introduction to the course.
 It has a very hands-on approach, focusing on developing technical skills such as hinge making and silversmithing.
 When learning silversmithing, students will experiment with vessel making, raising and fabrication as well as working with a variety of silversmithing tools and forms.
 The projects give each student a foundation into design that prepares them for the next stage of the course.

 Term Two (12 weeks)

 This term builds upon the skills learned in the first term, enhancing them so that students gain a deeper understanding of jewellery making.
 Looking at production methods used in the jewellery industry to create multiples of the same piece, this term has a strong focus on stone setting, wax carving, mould making, 3D modelling/Rhino and jewellery restoration (which involves learning how to restore old and broken jewellery).
 It also includes independent study, a course component separate from technical skills.
 The independent study days will be focused on designing theme-based briefs.
 Students will be given theme based briefs that they will research and draw some ideas from.
 There will be 3 project briefs throughout the term and each project will run for approximately 4 weeks.
 In engaging with these briefs, each student will be able to prepare for the development of their own collection.

-In learning and developing these skills, each student will conclude the course with a nationally accredited Level 4 Diploma.
+In learning and developing these skills, each student will conclude the course with a Level 4 Diploma.
 This diploma certifies your advanced skill level in jewellery making and can carry you into your next career venture, giving you recognition as a professional and proficient jeweller.